 From there, it’s a matter of balance.
 Patients with symptoms of trauma-related disorders must be able to trust and feel safe.
 Those with anxiety disorders need non-narcotic, but effective, relief from their symptoms.
 The key to good dual-diagnosis addiction treatment is balance.
 Understanding that addiction and mental illness don’t exist in isolation.
 They constantly influence one another, so treatment must respond accordingly.

-What You Can Expect At Our Dual Diagnosis Treatment Centers NJ Programs
+What You Can Expect At Our Dual Diagnosis Treatment Center in NJ?

 When you choose to enter into The Healing Center’s dual diagnosis treatment centers NJ program, you receive impeccable care and attention to your personal needs.
 We provide superior recovery treatment and family support.
 We have also developed an ongoing continuum of care method.
 Thus, ensuring you are consistently getting the focused and individualized treatment you need to recover.
 Our therapeutic services include providing you and your loved ones with comprehensive care and consistent support.
 In addition, we offer: